 Not every Canadian citizen or permanent resident can sponsor a family member.
 Sponsors must meet all of the following requirements under IRPR s.130:

 Criminal inadmissibility of the sponsor: A sponsor with a criminal record is not automatically disqualified.
 However, certain convictions (particularly violent offences or offences against family members) can bar sponsorship under IRPR s.133.
-Consult an immigration lawyer if you have a criminal record and want to sponsor a family member.
+You may wish to seek qualified legal guidance if you have a criminal record and are considering sponsoring a family member.

 Income Requirements by Category